 Sal Khan launched it in 2006 as an alternative method of teaching mathematics after he realized that his cousin Nadia’s math methods were not being taught in school.

-Khan Academy offers thousands of practice problems across its various subjects, including math, science, economics, and finance.
-Each subject contains different levels of difficulty, so you can begin with basic tutorials before moving on to more advanced ones if you’re ready for it!
+Khan Academy offers thousands of practice problems across various subjects, including math, science, economics, and finance.
+Each topic contains different difficulty levels, so you can begin with basic tutorials before moving on to more advanced ones if you’re ready for it!

 7. Futurelearn

-FutureLearn is a social learning platform that offers free online courses from top universities and institutions around the world.
-The platform has partnered with more than 100 universities and organizations to offer more than 1,000 online courses in subjects such as business, languages, health, and law.
+FutureLearn is a social learning platform that offers free online courses from top universities and institutions worldwide.
+The platform has partnered with more than 100 universities and organizations to provide more than 1,000 online courses in business, languages, health, and law.

-Like other top MOOC providers like Coursera, FutureLearn will let you watch lectures and view study materials on your desktop computer or mobile device – but it also lets you interact with fellow learners through forums as well as take part in peer-to-peer learning activities such as quizzes or surveys.
+Like other top MOOC providers like Coursera, FutureLearn will let you watch lectures and view study materials on your desktop computer or mobile device – but it also lets you interact with fellow learners through forums and participate in peer-to-peer learning activities such as quizzes or surveys.

 8. Datacamp